Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 1939 - aka House for 2089, included a helipad on the roof.
 Status unknown.

-1961 - Manhattanville Public Housing, New York NY.
-Six 20-story buildings.
+1961 - Manhattanville Public Housing, between Broadway and Amsterdam and 129th to 133rd Streets, New York NY.
+Six 20-story buildings with 1,272 units.
+Listed on the National Register of Historic Places in 2024.
 Converted to private ownership in 2025.

 Sources include: Modern Houses of 1940.